Gamebunn/Cream64_PC/README.md

 * You can now finally fly!
 Originally made for Cream 64, introduced in Chao Bandstand and now it's finally here.
 Works like Sonic Heroes: get about 3-4 seconds of total flight time.
 When you're not moving, you lose no stamina.
 * Be whoever you wanna be!
 Bunch of alt outfits are available for you to choose from the very start.
-    -PC Version: Each alt has its own matching Cheese alt and a handful have a custom Vanilla alt.
+    *PC Version: Each alt has its own matching Cheese alt and a handful have a custom Vanilla alt.
 * Brand new levels replacing three existing levels: Secret Aquarium, Vanish Cap under the Moat and Wing Mario over the Rainbow.
 Each still have a single secret star and the vanish switch is still there too.
 * Music has been updated.
 Mostly the same but with some new tracks scattered here and there.
 A bit more variety now with a few repeats.
 * Gemerl is now actually beatable in the rematch.
 And even if you're struggling, you can always fly around on the other side.